Top 10 Blooming Houseplants to Grow Indoors

 photo credit: Ideation90/Shutterstock

-8. Lipstick plant
+8. Lipstick Plant

 The flower clusters on the lipstick plant are sure to draw admiring eyes.
 The small scarlet flower rises from a maroon tube-shaped bud, looking just like the lipstick it’s named for.
-This tropical vine prefers bright light, regular fertilizer and soil kept moist
+This tropical vine prefers bright light, regular fertilizer and soil kept moist but not wet.

 Why we love it: Hang a lipstick plant in a brightly lit room and let the flower-covered vines trail down.

-With orchids, it’s best to start out easy with a Phalaenopsis, which is also called a moth orchid.
+With orchids, it’s best to start out easy with a phalaenopsis, which is also called a moth orchid.
 These low-maintenance blooming houseplants thrive in any light except direct sun and, in general, only need weekly watering.
 Other popular varieties of orchids include Cattleya and Dendrobium.